Back to the homepage

 As someone who decided to work on the web at a young age, one thing that appealed to me was the potential of the world wide web.
 It is not just that people can access your content from anywhere, but what also interested me was that someone could do this at any time.
 There was a time when this was still a magical concept, and that concept was never lost on me.

 Digital conferences are a different animal, but they are not as popular among speakers or attendees.
 In theory, digital conferences have high reach potential, but in practice?
 You will still get more views with a blog post that you drive traffic to on an ongoing basis.
 Likewise, some physical conferences offer digital replays online, and I commend those who do, but I question their numbers.

-This is why I don’t speak at conferences.
+It is nothing other than a numbers issue, and that is why I don’t speak at conferences.

-So conferences are great value - no argument.
-My main argument is that it doesn't provide the most output in terms of reach, and that is why I don't do it.
-Plus, it's not my medium, and I'd butcher a talk.
-Honestly.
+So I can hear you wondering, would I go to a conference as an attendee?
+A digital one, absolutely!
+As I said, conferences are of great value for the attendees - no argument.
+My argument is that it doesn’t provide the most output in terms of reach, so I don’t speak at conferences.